 From Inspiration To Mobilization

 Abstract: It is human nature to defend.
 Whom will you defend?
 It is human nature to step up to a challenge.
 What challenge will you choose?
 Today we witness marvelous progress in healthcare: robotic surgery, miracle cancer drugs, vision correction procedures.
 Yet on the perimeter of our communities both in North America and abroad live multitudes of people who are barred from these innovations because of poverty, illiteracy, culture, and distance.
 Healthcare professionals often possess a virtuous desire to serve the poorest of the poor.
 But how do we move from feelings of inspiration to deliberate steps of action?
-This presentation takes advantage of popular stories of individuals who move from inspiration to mobilization.
+This presentation takes makes us of popular movie clips demonstrating individuals who advance from inspiration to mobilization.